kristbaum/CBDDsync/README.md

 ## Scripts

-* exists_in_both.py: Python scripts that uses the query.csv file to check if an entity exists both in deckenmalerei.eu db and Wikidata.
+* **exists_in_both.py**: Python scripts that uses the query.csv file to check if an entity exists both in deckenmalerei.eu db and Wikidata.
 It outputs tables of the entities missing in Wikidata.
 There should be three tables: people (sType: ACTOR_PERSON), buildings (sType: OBJECT_BUILDING), paintings (sType: OBJECT_PAINTING).
 The resulting table have the csv format and contain the "appelation" field as well as the ID field.
-* missings statements.py: Calculate possible statements from the deckenmalerei.eu db and checks their existance in Wikidata
+* **missings statements.py**: Calculate possible statements from the deckenmalerei.eu db and checks their existance in Wikidata

 ## Helpers